biblenerd/Zefania-XML-Preservation/README.md

 ## XML Structure

 The domain associated with the XML schema documentation is no longer maintained, but the former content can be viewed via an [archived version](https://web.archive.org/web/20180730154206/http://bgfdb.de/zefaniaxml/bml/).
+I was able to find a copy of the XSD file at the [BibleWorkPlace Zefania XML 2014 repo](https://sourceforge.net/p/bibleworkplace/zef2014/ci/master/tree/), and have also backed the XSD file and ISO codes in this repo.

 Below are some of the basics of this XML format but this is by no means comprehensive documentation.

 ### Elements